zama-ai/fhevm/docs/fundamentals/decryption/decrypt.md

     this.counterContract = await CounterFactory.connect(this.signers.alice).deploy();
     await this.counterContract.waitForDeployment();
     this.contractAddress = await this.counterContract.getAddress();
-    this.instances = await createInstances(this.signers); // Set up instances for testing
+    this.instances = await createInstance(); // Set up instances for testing });
-  });

-  it("should increment counter multiple times and decrypt the result", async function () {
+  it("should increment counter and decrypt the result", async function () {
-    // Create encrypted input for amount to increment by const input = this.instances.alice.createEncryptedInput(this.contractAddress, this.signers.alice.address);
+    // Create encrypted input for amount to increment by const input = this.instances.createEncryptedInput(this.contractAddress, this.signers.alice.address);
     input.add8(5); // Increment by 5 as an example
     const encryptedAmount = await input.encrypt();